 Problems arise once we begin expecting all engineering managers to, other than doing everything on the above list, also be incredibly inspiring visionaries.
 That isn’t possible.
 It’s also not necessary.
 Other than having a great power to inspire people to give their best, great engineering leaders also have a reputation of following their own path, questioning the status quo and inspiring people to walk alongside them, etc.

 Now, imagine that every team would follow a different engineering leader.
 It sounds a little bit like a recipe for chaos and misalignment with a hint of disaster, wouldn’t you agree?
-While there is no doubt that engineering managers should work towards developing engineering leadership skills and use them to help their teams, their overall mission is different.
+While there is no doubt that engineering managers should work towards developing VP of engineering responsibilities & skills to use them to help their teams, their overall mission is different.

 In her book ‘A Guide for Tech Leaders Navigating Growth and Change,’ Camille Fournier, managing director and head of platform engineering at Two Sigma, and a former tech vice president at Goldman Sachs and CTO at Rent the Runway explain how quality engineering management is the salt and pepper of good engineering, healthy workplaces, and profits.